felix-schaipp/challenges-bash/sento/intersecting-rectangles/README.md

 - [x] build a small data structure for the rectangles to be stored
 - [x] write small classes to generate random rectangles to json
 - [x] test the random rectangles generator
-- [ ] write a small class to import the pairs of rectangles and check for intersection
+- [x] write a small class to import the pairs of rectangles and check for intersection
-- [ ] test the class
+- [x] test the class

-- [ ] invite `nimarb` to the project for review
+### Possible improvements

+To make it graphically more pleasing we could render each pair with numpy onto a canvas and than show if we have an intersection or not.